explosion/spaCy/website/docs/api/language.md

 ## Language.to_disk {#to_disk tag="method" new="2"}

 Save the current state to a directory.
-If a trained pipeline is loaded, this will **include all model data**.
+Under the hood, this method delegates to the `to_disk` methods of the individual pipeline components, if available.
+This means that if a trained pipeline is loaded, all components and their weights will be saved to disk.

 > #### Example
 >